 There are so many questions to ask and so many questions to answer.
 You might ask for example, “Why is asking a question important?”
 Well, think about it.
 Asking a question is a form of speech that connects us with ourselves, each other and the world in which we live.
 Imagine a life without questions.
-In this imagined you life you would only speak in statements.
+In this imagined life, you would only speak in statements.
 I think.
 I see.
 I want.
 I need.
 You would be speaking only in affirmations of facts.
 The sky is blue today.
 Without questions, we would have little curiosity to know more.
 Asking questions is a sign of curiosity.
-Without questions we would not share nearly as much.
+Without questions, we would not share nearly as much.
 Look at Asking Questions to see grammatically how questions are formed.

 How do…?
 What if…?
 Will it….?
 When will…?
 Don’t forget question marks!

 Do you remember the first question you ever asked of yourself?
 Was it what will I wear?
 Was it what will I eat?
 Was it where will I go this weekend?
 Was it how will I fix this?
 Was it how can I explain what just happened?
 Asking questions in many ways starts with our ability to ask questions of ourselves.
 What DO we think about?
 As you ask questions of yourself, you will learn more about yourself.
 The better you know who you are, the more you will understand your strengths and weaknesses and what you like and dislike.
 The more questions you ask of yourself, the more you can challenge yourself.
 You will better understand cause and effect as in “why did I sleep so late?”

 Write yourself a series of question that you would like answered…about yourself.
 Some answers you may already know.
 Some answers may take time to know.
 Asking yourself questions can become boring to some of us who are socially more active or inquisitive about the world.

 Activity 2 – Ask questions of others